Nickeroro/NASAGRAM/README.md

-The git is ready to be uploaded with the [documentation](https://docs.gandi.net/fr/simple_hosting/langages/python.html).
+The git is ready to be uploaded with Gandi Hosting.
+[Documentation](https://docs.gandi.net/fr/simple_hosting/langages/python.html)